At U.N., Castro says U.S. must end embargo to have normal Cuba ties

 Castro took over as president for his ailing brother Fidel, at first provisionally in 2006 and then definitively in 2008.

-Raul used his speech to demand an end to unauthorised U.S. radio and television broadcasts to Cuba "and to subversive and destabilising programs against the island."
+Raul used his speech to demand an end to unauthorized U.S. radio and television broadcasts to Cuba "and to subversive and destabilizing programs against the island."

 CONFIDENT EMBARGO WILL END